Scott Jensen (Minnesota politician): Crime and guns

 In 2018, Jensen proposed various gun control measures in the state legislature to expand universal background checks and require that lost or stolen firearms be reported to authorities.
-Gun rights groups condemned his proposals.
-In 2022, Jensen said at the Republican Party convention that he had been on the "wrong side" of the issue and apologized for his past support of gun measures.
+Gun rights advocacy groups condemned his proposals.
+In 2022, Jensen said at the Republican Party convention that he had been on the "wrong side" of the issue and apologized for his past support of gun control measures.
 He has also called for hiring more police officers.

 In 2022, Jensen pledged that, if elected governor, he would commute the sentence of Kim Potter, a police officer convicted of killing Daunte Wright at a traffic stop in 2021.
 However, a governor alone cannot commute sentences in Minnesota.
 It is necessary to gain unanimous support from the three-member Board of Pardons, consisting of the governor, the attorney general, and the Minnesota Supreme Court's chief justice.

 Economic policy

 Jensen has advocated tax cuts and spending decreases.
-During his campaign for governor, he has called for eliminating Minnesota's state personal income tax and "dramatically reducing" state expenditures.
+During his 2022 campaign for governor, he called for eliminating Minnesota's state personal income tax and "dramatically reducing" state expenditures.

 Other

 Running for Senate in 2016, Jensen expressed support for abolishing the Met Council, a regional governmental agency covering the Minneapolis–Saint Paul metropolitan area.
-In 2022, he said the council is "coming down" if he is elected governor.
+In 2022, he said the council would be "coming down" if he were elected governor.

 While campaigning for governor in 2022, Jensen proposed a school voucher program.
 Although he did not release funding figures for a plan, a nonpartisan fiscal analysis for a similar proposal by Minnesota State Senate Republicans estimated that such a program would shift $178 million from public schools to private schools over two years.

 While running for governor, Jensen called for a repeal of Minnesota's Clean Car rule, a rule (set to take effect in 2024) that limits carbon emissions from motor vehicle and requires automakers to introduce more hybrid and electric vehicles into Minnesota.
 His energy proposal made no mention of climate change.

 Jensen has criticized the use of medical procedures for transgender teenagers and has opposed gender identify affirmation in schools.
 In a September 2022 campaign speech, he falsely claimed that some schools provide litter boxes for children who identify as furries.